 The university has invested hundreds of millions of dollars in capital construction projects, with additional upgrades under way or in the planning stages.
 Extramural funding – money coming from outside sources, including federal and state agencies, industry contracts and private foundations in support of UCI research – regularly exceeds $300 million annually.

-As the campus marks its 50th anniversary, UCI also celebrates the success of its $1 billion fundraising campaign to support the campus’s continued excellence in research, teaching and public service in the decades ahead.
+UCI recently concluded a $1 billion fundraising campaign to support the campus’s continued excellence in research, teaching and public service in the decades ahead.